kanika23341/bank-customer-churn-analysis/README.md

 # Bank Customer Churn Analysis
 This project analyzes customer churn patterns using a publicly available banking dataset from Kaggle.
-Tools Used:
+## Tools Used:
 - Python
 - Pandas
 - NumPy
 - DuckDB

-Tasks:
+## Tasks:
 - Data cleaning
+- Duplicate removal
+- Customer segmentation by age
+- Balance categorization
+- Credit score categorization
+- Churn rate analysis
+- Country-wise churn analysis
+- Product-wise churn analysis
-- Exploratory data analysis
+- Active vs inactive customer analysis
-- SQL analysis using DuckDB
+- SQL analytics using DuckDB

-- Customer churn investigation
+## Dataset
+The dataset was obtained from Kaggle and is used fro educational purposes.

+## Questions Answered
+-Which country has highest churn rate?
+-Which age groups churn the most?
+-Does credit score affect churn?
+-Do active members churn less frequently?
+-How does the number of products affect churn?